akashsonowal/bike-sharing-demand-analysis/README.md

 - Failures: number of past class failures (numeric: n if 1<=n<3, else 4)
 - Schoolsup: extra educational support (binary: yes or no)
 - Famsup: family educational support (binary: yes or no)
-- Paid: extra paid classes within the course subject (Math or Portuguese) (binary: yes or no)
+- Paid: extra paid classes within the course subject (Math) (binary: yes or no)
 - Activities: extra-curricular activities (binary: yes or no)
 - Nursery: attended nursery school (binary: yes or no)
 - Higher: wants to take higher education (binary: yes or no)